What is Pelvic Floor Physical Therapy?

 Pelvic floor physical therapy can provide wonderful benefits.
 Women who had given up hope are often amazed at the life-changing results.
 However, for some women, obtaining treatment can be difficult for a whole host of reasons.

-- Too Few Physical Therapists – There are not nearly enough pelvic floor physical therapists to treat the 1 in 3 women who could benefit from the expertise they provide.
-This means that for many women there isn’t a nearby clinic to visit.
-If there is, the wait can be many months.
+- Too Few Physical Therapists.
+There are not nearly enough pelvic floor physical therapists to treat the 1 in 3 women who could benefit from the expertise they provide.
+This means that for many women, there isn’t a nearby clinic to visit, and if there is, the wait can be months.
+Check this directory of providers.

-- Who Has Time? – Everyone wants to get better, but sometimes it’s hard to make time to take care of yourself.
-Carving out an hour in the middle of the day each week isn’t always possible.
-And for new moms looking to recover their pelvic floor, physical therapy offices don’t exactly offer childcare.
+- Who Has Time?
+Everyone wants to get better, but sometimes it’s hard to make time to take care of yourself.
+Carving out an hour each week isn’t always possible.
+And for new moms looking to recover their pelvic floor, childcare may be an issue.

-- It’s Expensive – Pelvic floor physical therapy sessions can cost as much as $250 per session, so the entire treatment can be well over $1000.
+- It’s Expensive.
+Pelvic floor physical therapy sessions can cost as much as $250 per session, so the entire treatment can be well over $1000.
 Some insurers don’t cover this expense.
-The treatments and health improvements are money well spent, but for many women it’s just not a financial option.
+The treatments and health improvements are money well spent, but it’s just not possible financially for many women.

-- I’m Not Sure I Can Do That – Let’s face it, you may be uncomfortable with the invasiveness of pelvic floor physical therapy.
-You’re just not ready for an internal massage or to use a vaginally inserted probe.
+- I’m Not Sure I Can Do That.
+Let’s face it, pelvic floor physical therapy is invasive and uncomfortable.
+You may not want a physical therapist doing internal massage or using a vaginal probe.
 We get that, but there are some non-invasive options, so keep reading.

 What can I do at Home?

 For these home-based treatments, your physical therapist may require you to purchase the device as a complement to office therapy.
-The vaginally inserted devices are available in a variety of styles, shapes, sizes, and materials.
-It’s important to get a recommendation for which device is best for you.
+Vaginally inserted devices are available in a variety of styles, shapes, sizes, and materials, but it’s important to get a recommendation for the device that’s best for you.

 The FDA recently created a new product category for external pelvic floor devices that treat incontinence.
 No vaginal insertion required!
-The first one available in the US is the ELITONE device.
-ELITONE is worn against your pelvic region like a pad.
-It comfortably contacts your pelvic floor muscles, essentially doing Kegel exercises for you.
-It’s a great treatment option for women looking to treat stress urinary incontinence but doesn’t want a vaginally inserted product.
-ELITONE is available without a prescription.
-So it’s also a good option for women who are busy, can’t afford other solutions, or without access to physical therapy.
+The first one available in the U.S. is the ELITONE device.
+ELITONE is worn like a pad.
+It gently contracts your pelvic floor muscles, essentially doing Kegel exercises for you.
+This option allows women to treat stress urinary incontinence at home without inserting a vaginal probe, plus ELITONE is available without a prescription.
+And because it’s worn under clothing, ELITONE is convenient for women who are busy or who don’t have access to pelvic floor physical therapy.